scummvm/scummvm/README.md

 ------------- | -----------------------------------------------------------
-jump          | Jump to a section of the game lua_do        | Execute a lua command openlog       | Show the log of errors/warnings/information from the engine set_renderer  | Select a renderer (software, OpenGL or OpenGL with shaders)
+jump          | Jump to a section of the game lua_do        | Execute a lua command set_renderer  | Select a renderer (software, OpenGL or OpenGL with shaders)

 The `jump` targets can be found at: